 Avatech: What has been your biggest achievement and what are you most proud of?

-Vahid: My largest achievement on my resume is selling my a-little-over-a-year-old company for over a million dollars when I was 19.
-However, I count my biggest achievement having had the opportunity to work with some of the smartest and the most fascinating tech people and companies in the world.
+Vahid: After I exited from my a-little-over-a-year-old company when I was 19, I had the pleasure of working with various startups and investors on a multitude of deals.
+So I count my biggest achievement having had the opportunity to work with some of the smartest and the most fascinating tech people and companies in the world.

 Avatech: Have you had a mentor?
 If yes who was the most important and how was the experience with this mentor?